 Email us at info@rangitikei.govt.nz

 fb Follow us on Facebook at facebook.com/RangitikeiDC

-Come along to one of our engagement events across the district.
+Come along to one of our community consultation sessions across the district.
 Keep an eye on our Facebook page to find out when these will take place.